 Go Late.
-A special Night Light ticket is available after 9 pm on peak nights.
+A special Night Light ticket is available after 9 pm on peak nights, including Friday and Saturday.
 This ticket can only be purchased at the Garden.

 Dress Appropriately.
 This event is rain or shine, warm or cold.
 So once you purchase your tickets, they are non-refundable and non-transferrable (unless you do a Flex Ticket Upgrade) Atlanta weather can get cool, so dress to be outside.

 Gorgeous Views of Atlanta.
-In addition to the festive atmosphere, another reason I love the Atlanta Botanical Gardens Lights is the outdoor bar (with one of the best views of Atlanta) with it’s cozy fireplace
+In addition to the festive atmosphere, another reason I love the Atlanta Botanical Gardens Lights is the Skyline bar (with one of the best views of Atlanta) and a cozy fireplace

 Trains.
 My boys love watching the model trains.
 I remember when my youngest was still learning to talk waving backwards saying ‘lie, lie’ as they went back through the tunnel.
 In addition to the model train, the Atlanta Botanical Gardens has a ride-on-train on weekends and select weekdays.
 See the website for specifics.